Comstock BridgeHistoric Covered Bridge

 Notable Connecticut Covered Bridges

 The Covered Bridges have become a symbol of the New England landscape, especially in Connecticut.
-These covered bridges tell of past generations’ building traditions, technological expertise, and ideas about beauty.
-Like old houses, churches, barns, and town greens, early covered bridges remind us that the communities of Connecticut have a long and rich history we can be proud of.
+Like old homes, churches, barns, and town greens, early covered bridges remind us that the Town of East Hampton, CT has a long and rich history we can be proud of.
 The Comstock Covered Bridge is one of the three remaining covered bridges left in Connecticut – the other two being the Bulls Bridge in Kent and the West Cornwall Covered Bridge overlooking the Housatonic River in West Cornwall, CT.

 Located on Bulls Bridge Road, Kent, CT